-Are you interested in becoming a vital member of a healthcare team?
-Do you enjoy the fast-paced work of a front office?
+Are you interested in working alongside doctors and nurses?
+Do you enjoy fast-paced work and caring for others?
 If so, a career as a Medical Assistant might be the perfect fit for you.

-Our Medical Assistant Certificate Program prepares you with the business, clinical and administrative skills needed for successful employment as a Medical Assistant in an ambulatory care/outpatient setting.
-According to the U.S. Bureau of Labor Statistics, medical assisting jobs will grow 29 percent between 2012-2022.
+Our Medical Assistant Certificate Program prepares you with the skills needed for today's modern healthcare settings.
+And your education with us will be a great investment in your future.
+According to the U.S. Bureau of Labor Statistics, medical assisting jobs will grow 29 percent over the next decade.

-A typical day on the job includes: Reviewing daily patient schedules with a physician, listening to phone messages, organizing charts, filling out paperwork and health forms, filing paperwork, preparing patient rooms for minor surgery procedures and checking patients in.
+A typical day on the job includes: Taking patient vitals, preparing patients for surgery, reviewing daily patient schedules with a physician, organizing charts, filling out paperwork and health forms.
+Our graduates work in emergency departments, primary care clinics, nursing homes, outpatient clinics and more.